-A new business service across the Marches has already helped thousands of organisations to unlock support and guidance towards growth.
+A new business serviceacross the Marches has already helped thousands of organisations to unlock support and guidance towards growth, it has been revealed.

 Three physical hubs, offering face-to-face advice, have opened in Telford, Shrewsbury and Hereford.
 Between October to March they have hosted 76 Marches Growth Hub events, attracting more than 2,080 people.
 Business support advisers at the hubs have held one-to-one consultations with 278 people over the same period.

 More than 200 direct enquiries have been dealt with through the dedicated business support line – 0345 6000 727 – and via email, and through other direct referrals.

 A series of pop up roadshows will visit market towns in Shropshire and Herefordshire in the coming months to deliver Marches Growth Hub Services to more rural business.

 The statistics about the success of the Marches Growth Hub have been released to mark the national Growth Hub week and the completion of the network of Growth Hubs around the country.

 The Marches Growth Hub is an initiative delivered by the Marches Local Enterprise Partnership aligned with the national BusinessisGREAT campaign.
 The LEP also supported the creation of the three hub sites working with its partners Herefordshire Council, Shropshire Council and Telford & Wrekin Council.

 Paul Hinkins, Chairman of the Marches Growth Hub, said the Marches LEP was delighted with the response to the service.